 - The defendant's actions were intentional.
-It is also sometimes difficult to prove.
-How do you prove intent?
+It is also sometimes difficult to prove intent.

 What Are the Penalties If Convicted?

 The penalties depend upon the amount stolen.
 If convicted, the embezzler may receive a fine, may be required to do restitution (give back the money).
-In some cases a prison sentence as well.
+In some cases a prison sentence might be imposed as well.

 Some Examples of Employee Thefts